 For Joseph Hines, Veteran’s Day 2015 marked the beginning of a turnaround.
-A former member of one of the first infantry divisions to enter Iraq, Joseph spent nearly five years in the military before receiving a medical discharge in 2007.
+A former member of the 1st Infantry Division, one of the first units to enter Iraq, Joseph spent nearly five years in the military before receiving a medical discharge in 2007.
 The return to civilian life proved difficult.
 Culinary school and work were derailed by surgery to repair a spinal fracture suffered during airborne training.
 Much of the next eight years were spent living in and out of homelessness and dealing with an addiction to the painkillers he developed after surgery.

 Even in the middle of his darkest periods, Joseph always prized Veteran’s Day.
 At the VA, which Joseph frequented for therapy and treatment, he and the other vets would pass the list of businesses offering gifts and discounts and plan the day.
 “I know a lot of veterans that never leave their apartment, but they’ll come out for that day,” Joseph says.